Managing Accommodation Requests

 Upon student request, we will provide a sign language interpreter or transcriber for any real-time class meetings, regardless of modality.

-If you have an interpreter assigned to your class, they will reach out to introduce themselves to you before the semester starts.
-Typically, there will be two people assigned to interpret all content that happens during your class.
-This means they will sign what you and other students say and, if necessary, voice for the student using sign language.
+If you have an interpreter assigned to your class, they will reach out to introduce themselves to you before the semester begins.
+Typically, there will be two people assigned to interpret each class.
+All spoken content will be interpreted to ASL, and all signed content will be interpreted into spoken English.
 The interpreters will most likely sit at the front of the room – close to a screen or you – and will rotate on and off with each other throughout the duration of the class.
-Please make sure there is adequate space for them.
-Each interpreter is different, so if you have questions at any point during the course, please feel free to ask and they will be happy to explain their process.
+Each interpreter is different.
+If you have questions, please direct them to your interpreter and they will explain their process.

-If you have a transcriber assigned to your class, they will reach out to introduce themselves to you before the semester starts.
-Typically, there will be two people assigned to transcribe all content that happens during your class.
-This means that they will live caption all things said by you and other students.
-The transcribers will find a place in the room that is best for them to both hear and see any material presented.
-Please make sure there is adequate space for them.
-Each transcriber is different, so if you have questions at any point during the semester, please feel free to ask and they will be happy to explain their process.
+If you have a transcriber assigned to your class, they will reach out to introduce themselves to you before the semester begins.
+Typically, there will be two people assigned to transcribe each class.
+The transcribers will find a place in the room that is best for them to hear and see any materials presented and will live caption all audible content.
+Each transcriber is different.
+If you have questions, please direct them to your interpreter and they will explain their process.

 We will reach out to instructors to discuss best practices in utilizing interpreting and transcribing services in the virtual classroom setup.